omeka/omeka-s-enduser/docs/content/item-sets.md

 After clicking on the tab, a table appears listing all item sets with:

-- their *Title*;
+- the *Title*
-- icons for each row representing options to *edit* (pencil), *delete* (trash can), or *view details* (ellipses);
+- icons to *edit* (pencil), *delete* (trash can), or *details* (ellipsis)
-- the item set’s *Class*,
+- the item set’s *Class*
-- the *Owner* of the set,
+- the *Owner* of the set
-- and the date the set was *Created*.
+- the date the set was *Created*.

+In the top right corner of the Item Sets screen is the button to *Add new item set*.

+Options for navigating and creating items sit in the header of the table of items.

-Above this table on the left is the pagination for the item sets table, where you can click the left and right arrows to move forward and back or enter a page number to go a specific page of item sets.
+- On the left side are controls for the pages of items sets, with forward and back arrows, and a field to go a specific page of item sets.

-In the center above the table is the button for *advanced search*.
+- In the center is the button for *Advanced search*.

-On the right above the table are drop-down menus to re-order the table by *title, class, owner,* or *date created* in either *ascending* or *descending* order.
+- On the right are options to re-order the table by *title, class, owner,* or *date created* in either *ascending* or *descending* order.

-In the upper right corner is the button to *Add new item set*.

-## View Item Set
+## View item set

-To quickly see information about an item set, click on the *view details* button (ellipses) for the item set on the item sets browse page.
-This will open a drawer on the right hand side of the page with the item set’s Title, Visibility, and number of Items.
+To quickly see information about an item set, click on the *Details* button (the ellipsis icon) for the item set on the item sets browse page.
+This will open a column on the right hand side of the page with the item set’s title, visibility, and number of items.

 ![Drawer view of an item, with description and title](contentfiles/itemsets_drawer.png)